ankit-raj-21/Retail-Sales-Prediction/README.md

 You are provided with historical sales data for 1,115 Rossmann stores.
 The task is to forecast the "Sales" column for the test set.
 ## Key Points
 Project offers a wide scope in Visulaisation & Feature Engineering.
-Handle a large data set.
+Handling a large data set.
 To overcome overfitting "stacking" is used.
 In future multiple models for each specific store can be built.